Amal-AM4/Quizzy/README.md

 # 📱 Quizzy

-Quizzy is a simple and interactive Flutter application that presents a 10-question quiz about computer knowledge.
+Quizzy is a simple and interactive Flutter application that presents a 10-question quiz about html and js.
 Users can answer **True** or **False** to each question and get immediate feedback.

 ---